mbta/screens/docs/tech_specs/screens_by_alert/tech_spec.md

 ### 5. Write Screenplay logic to fetch and use screens-by-alert data

-Write a function to fetch this data in the Screenplay client.
-Any Screenplay features that depend on this data can now be implemented using this function.
+TBD on how we will implement this in Screenplay.
+It could happen on the client or the server, and the data may be combined with other data from the V3 API or otherwise.
+The important thing is that the data is now available!

 [implementation diagram]: /docs/assets/screenplay_screens_by_alert_final_implementation_diagram.png